-"Business is personal -- it's the most personal thing in the world."
+"Business is personal — it's the most personal thing in the world."

 These are famous words by Michael Scott from the TV show, The Office.
-And although this quote conflicts with the universal belief that business isn't personal, Michael's point of view is perfect when learning about a business's fixed costs -- or those costs that don't change as a company grows or shrinks.
+And although this quote conflicts with the universal belief that business isn't personal, Michael's point of view is perfect when learning about a business's fixed costs — or those costs that don't change as a company grows or shrinks.

 To identify and calculate your business's fixed costs, let's start by looking at the ones you're already paying in your personal life.
 Then, we'll explain how a business manages its own fixed costs and review some common fixed cost examples.

 Fixed costs are those costs to a business that stay the same regardless of how the business is performing.

 While your variable costs increase after starting a family, your mortgage payment, utility bill, commuting costs, and car payment don't change for as long as you're in the same home and car.
 These expenses are your fixed costs because you pay the same amount no matter what changes you make to your personal routine.

-In keeping with this concept, let's say a startup ecommerce business pays for warehouse space tomanage its inventory, and 10 customer service employees to manage order inquiries.
+In keeping with this concept, let's say a startup ecommerce business pays for warehouse space to manage its inventory, and 10 customer service employees to manage order inquiries.
 It suddenly signs a customer for a recurring order that requires another five paid customer service reps.
 While the startup's payroll expenses go up, the fixed cost of a warehouse stays the same.

 Average Fixed Cost

 Keep in mind you have to keep track of your business's fixed costs differently than you would your own.
-This is where average fixed cost comes into play.
+This is where the average fixed cost comes into play.

 Average fixed costs are the total fixed costs paid by a company, divided by the number of units of product the company is currently making.
-This tells you your fixed cost per unit, giving you a sense of how much the business is guaranteed to pay each time it produces a unit of your product -- before factoring in the variable costs to actually produce it.
+This tells you your fixed cost per unit, giving you a sense of how much the business is guaranteed to pay each time it produces a unit of your product — before factoring in the variable costs to actually produce it.

 Let's revisit the ecommerce startup example from earlier.
-Assume this business pays $5,000 per month for the warehouse space needed to manage its inventory, and leases two forklifts for $800 a month each.
+Assume this business pays $5,000 per month for the warehouse space needed to manage its inventory and leases two forklifts for $800 a month each.
 And last month, they developed 50 units of product.

 The warehouse and forklift costs remain unchanged regardless of how many products they sell, giving them a total fixed cost (TFC) of $5,000 + ($800 x 2), or $6,600.
-By dividing its TFC by 50 -- the number of units the business produced last month -- the company can see its average fixed cost per unit of product.
+By dividing its TFC by 50 — the number of units the business produced last month — the company can see its average fixed cost per unit of product.
 This would be $6,600 ÷ 50, or $132 per unit.

 Fixed Cost Examples